-Paraprofessionals, Kids Club staff and Noon Aides needed throughout the district.
-Contact your local school to see how you can apply to become a Noon Aide, Paraprofessional, Kids Club Staff or other vital support personnel within BPS!
+BCS is in need of a noon aide as well as other schools in the district.
+Contact your local school to see how you can apply to become a Noon Aide or other vital support personnel within BPS!
 For a district directory, call 248.203.3000.

 Birmingham Public Schools is now accepting applications for guest educators - substitute teachers and substitute paraeducators!
 Applicants who wish to be considered for this position must register online with EduStaff and complete required new hire process.
 Register with EduStaff here.
 If you have additional questions, you may contact EduStaff directly at 1-877-97-GOEDU (46338).

 BPS has amazing students and staff!
 Take a quick look at a few of the amazing things they achieved in 2018-19:

 Groves senior LaNiece Galloway is part of the Detroit Youth Choir and will move on to the next round of the show.
 The host of AGT, Flint native Terry Crews, was moved by the choir's performance.

 Tom Carson Award nominees and winners at Groves High School are Rania Abbasi, Elana Bittker, Rachel Cryberg, Samuel Googasian, Claire Higley, Ben Iverson, Sloan Lemberg, Scott Lockwood, Henry Peters-Wood, Joshua Salter, Henry Van Faussien and Clare Walton.
 Congratulations to the nominees and winners.